Translation:Do you like eating Chinese ramen or Japanese ramen?

 Granted, I understand that the literal translation in this case would require me to use "ramen/lamian" for both halves.

-Do you like eating Chinese or Japanese ramen?
-This sounds much better in English BUT in my opinion 拉面 is very different to ramen
+why cant it be - Do you like eating Chinese or Japanese ramen? - it works in English there is no need to say ramen twice